huggingface/accelerate/docs/source/package_reference/utilities.md

 ### Kwargs

-These are configurable arguemnts for specific interactions throughout the PyTorch ecosystem that Accelerate handles under the hood.
+These are configurable arguments for specific interactions throughout the PyTorch ecosystem that Accelerate handles under the hood.

 [[autodoc]] utils.AutocastKwargs